upros/tls-pok/draft-friel-tls-eap-dpp.md

 If trust in the integrity of a device's public key can be obtained in an out-of-band fashion, a device can be authenticated and provisioned with a usable credential for network access.
 While this authentication can be strong, the device's authentication of the network is somewhat weaker.
 [Stajano]] presents a functional security model to address this asymmetry.

 There are on-boarding protocols, such as [DPP], to address this use case but these do not address large-scale, enterprise deployments that require an X.509 certificate for network access.
-This document describes such a protocol.
+This document describes such a protocol, which we refer to as TLS Proof of Knowledge or TLS-POK.

 ## Bootstrap Key Pair